 Senile dementia is the term given to many different diseases producing dementia.
 Over half of all dementia cases are sufferers of Alzheimer’s disease.
 Protect yourself as best you can by avoiding products containing aluminum.

 Memory loss is not the only indication of Alzheimer’s disease, since in the early stages the symptoms of the disease are varied.
 Every patient seems to develop at different stages.
 Some cases literally lose their ability to remember and even to function almost overnight, in other cases the disease progresses very slowly.
 Effects of the disease include: disorientation and misinterpreting spatial relationships, speaking and writing, making judgments and decisions, changes in personality and behavior among other.

 There are many factors or combinations of factors that may cause Alzheimer’s disease and research is ongoing.
 Our deteriorating environment, chemicals plus nutritional deficiencies are all factors which may well precipitate the disease.

 If we want to overcome the odds and not be a victim of Alzheimer’s we must try avoid all synthetic dyes, food additives, toxic chemicals, pesticides, and polluted water.
 This means eating smart such as organic foods, or local harvest, avoiding too many carbohydrates, using natural or herbal remedies whenever possible, and being aware of the environmental toxicity.
 We must do all we can to stay healthy such as exercising regularly.
-Taking Vitamin C (Click here to order) and Zinc (click here to order) supplements daily is recommended by many experts.
+Taking Vitamin C and Zinc supplements daily is recommended by many experts.

 Quote of the Day: We cannot command Nature except by obeying her! ~ Francis Bacon ~